 The relationship between one’s financial and mental health is a close one.
 And while over the last 10 years various initiatives, campaigns and brave individuals have allowed the conversation around mental health to become one that is not shied away from, there is still a lack of public knowledge about how the state of one’s finances can negatively affect not only their mental health but their overall wellbeing.

-With the average Canadian household owing $1.77 for every dollar made, it isn’t surprising that 50% of Canadians agree that their level of debt is causing them stress (Ipsos, 2018).
+With the average Canadian household owing $1.83 for every dollar made, it isn’t surprising that 38% of Canadians rate money as their leading cause of stress (FP Canada, 2022).
 Loans, credit card payments, mortgages, and simply trying to keep up with social media are just a few triggers of financial stress that impact Canadians of all income levels and age groups.

 People that are struggling with their finances admit that their mental health is compromised because of it.
-Approximately 48% of Canadians say they’ve lost sleep because of financial worries (Stats Canada, 2019) and 40% of Canadians (Ipsos, 2018) agree that their level of debt is negatively affecting their mental health.
+Approximately 43% of Canadians say they’ve lost sleep because of financial worries (FP Canada, 2022).
 Having multiple bills to pay and loans hanging over your head can cause you to feel more stress and anxiety, impacting your mental health more negatively than without financial worries.

 When people come into our offices, it is often apparent through conversation that their mental health has been suffering because of their financial situation or that there is an underlying mental health issue that may be affecting their financial wellbeing.
 Generally, the relationship between one’s debt and mental health is a two-way street and can turn into a problematic cycle if not addressed.